SUSE-Cloud/automation/README.md

 ```

 # jenkins jobs
-There are manually maintained jobs and some jobs are now using
+There are manually maintained jobs, and some jobs are now using
 [jenkins-job-builder](http://docs.openstack.org/infra/jenkins-job-builder/)
 which defines jobs in yaml format.
 New jobs should always be defined
 in yaml format.